Longi reveals details of world’s most efficient silicon solar cell

 The world-record power conversion efficiency of 27.81% was reached on a cell with an active surface of 133.63 cm2.
 The device also achieved a short-circuit current of 5,698 mA, an open-circuit voltage of 744.9 mV, and a fill factor of 87.55%.

-The ideality factor measures how closely the electrical behaviour of a solar cell matches that of an ideal diode, with values tipically ranging from 1 to 2.
+The ideality factor measures how closely the electrical behaviour of a solar cell matches that of an ideal diode, with values typically ranging from 1 to 2.

 Looking ahead, Longi said the new techniques could be readily scaled up for use in heterojunction (HJT) solar cell manufacturing.
 “The p-type contact shows 50% more resistive loss than the n-type contact, pointing to the need for further improvements in contact resistivity,” the company said.